As their name suggests, warthogs have pairs of fatty facial warts that help protect vital areas on their faces during sparring, especially for males.

 Conservation Status: Least Concern

-Size: Body length ranges from about 3 to 5 feet, and shoulder height at about 2 to 3 feet
+Size: Length from 3 to 5 ft. and shoulder height at about 2 to 3 ft.

 Nutrition

-Primarily grazers that feed on grasses, warthogs will also eat roots, shoots, and bark of young trees or shrubs.
-Occasionally, warthogs will scavenge animal remains.
-When water is scarce, they can go months without drinking water.
-Instead, they get the liquid from tubers and other vegetation they consume.
+Warthogs are mainly herbivores that primarily eat grasses.
+However, they also enjoy eating roots, shoots, and the bark of young trees and shrubs.
+Sometimes, they will scavenge for animal remains.
+When water is hard to find, warthogs can go for months without drinking any water.
+They manage to stay hydrated by getting moisture from the tubers and other plants they eat.

 At the Zoo, warthogs eat a specialized herbivore pellet, hay, fruits, and vegetables.